15 credits cr.

 To pass the course you need to participate and pass the compulsory elements of the course, as well as to pass the theoretical exam.

 To fulfill the goals of this course, it is advised that you fully dedicate your time to it during its duration.
-Lectures (3 h) are given 3-5 times per week, the remaining of the day, as well as the days with no lectures, are left for self-studies.
+Lectures (3 h) are given 3-5 times per week, the remaining of the day, as well as the days with no lectures, are left for self-studies and lab.
 There are also several exercises sessions, that will help you to connect the content of different lectures.

 - Written exam